chainsawriot/differential/README.md

     ##   <chr>       <chr>                                 <chr>   <date>         <int>
     ## 1 bild        Aue-Stürmer eiskalt - Nazarov jagt E… "Aue s… 2017-04-10        20

+`aid` is the unique identifier of an article.

 The tokenized version of `incl_articles.RDS` is `setences_tibble.RDS`.
 The structure of a row of data in `sentences_tibble.RDS`, as output by `dput`, looks like this: